 5. All road guards will wear ORANGE VESTS.
-Obey their instructions.
-YOU MUST STOP FOR TRAFFIC!
+Please obey their instructions.

 You will see multiple timing mats on the course.
 You must cross the mats in order to be timed.
 Note there will be two sets of mats at the finish area.
 Please don’t cross the finish line unless you’re actually finishing the race.

 Your chip must be returned after the race to the timing crew at the finish line.
 You are responsible for lost or unreturned chips and will be billed $30 if not returned.

 If you drop out of the event, you must report this to the AS official where you drop out.
 You may give your chip to this person or return it to the timing crew at the finish line.
 You are responsible for lost chips.

 Return chips at the finish line or give them to an AS captain.
 If you totally forget, put the chip in a padded envelope and mail it to SMA Chip Returns, 4562 North 126 Street, Butler, WI 53007.
 The chip must be received by May 31, 2014 or you will be billed the $30 cost of the chip.

 Last but not least – Have Fun, Have a Good Run, and Enjoy the Trail!